It’s unlikely that a day goes by where you don’t reach for your credit card.

 1. Annual Fee

 This is a fee a credit card provider might charge you every year simply for owning its card, and it can range anywhere from $15 to upward of a few hundred dollars.
-Most companies don’t charge a fee, but if they do it’s typically because they offer some sort of substantial perks program (for example, access to airline club lounges or concierge services).
+Most companies don’t charge a fee, but if they do it’s typically because they offer some sort of substantial perks program (like access to airline club lounges or concierge services).

-In addition, your APR is influenced by whatever the prime rate is at the time, as well as whatever margin rate your credit card company tacks onto that.
+In addition, your APR is influenced by whatever the prime rate is at the time, as well as whatever margin rate your credit card company adds onto that.
 (The prime rate is an economic benchmark influenced by the interest rate set by the Federal Reserve; the margin rate reflects the additional percentage points the credit card company charges you for carrying debt.)
 So in your credit card terms and conditions, you might see your variable APR expressed as the total of two numbers; for example, if the prime rate is 3.5% and the credit card issuer’s margin rate is 10%, your APR is 13.5%.

 3. Finance Charge